AlexandriaDAO/core/setup.md

 ### Let's test. ✔️
 lets call init_bm
-It should burn 1 LBRY and mint 1000 UCG to the caller's account. 🔥💰
+It should burn 1 LBRY and mint 1000 ALEX to the caller's account. 🔥💰
 ```
 dfx canister call bookmarks init_bm '(1,"me","it_is_what_is_it","Thinking","TBD")'
 ```